volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 To install
 - You only need to download volspotconnect2.zip.
 Take care to download the "raw" file, not only html from github...
-- From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded
+- From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded Last changes

-Last changes
+Febuary 27th

+- option to share or no the device
+- remove stream rate selector - default is now 320kbps

 Febuary 26th
 - correct librespot x86